oqtane/oqtane.docs/src/pages/manuals/admin/installation/development-vs-code.md

 ## Overview
 Rewrite this section for what can be done using vs code to help develop oqtane such as using it for a tool for theme and module CSS (maybe not much or maybe some css editing?)
-There are probably steps missing here that need to be filled in as a todo.
+TODO:  There are probably steps missing or need modified here are are considered.

 ### Development Version (Latest)